EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Design

 \subsubsection{Shift determination}

-\Cref{fig: shift detection} illustrates the workflow of our shift detection module.
 After each adaptation, \sysname records the EMA entropy over the next few samples (e.g., 100) as the entropy baseline ($EMA_{base}$), which reflects the current model's capability on the adapted domain data.
 With the incoming data stream, \sysname calculates the sample-wise EMA entropy directly from the model inference outputs, referred to as $EMA_{sample}$. \textit{Notably, the extra computation from entropy to EMA entropy involves only simple multiplication and addition and therefore the proposed method is very lightweight}.
 Once $EMA_{sample}-EMA_{base}$ exceeds a threshold ($EMA_{thr}$), an adaptation is triggered.
-Note that the threshold ($EMA_{thr}$) is a user-defined parameter determined by the application's requirements.
-A higher threshold indicates greater tolerance to domain shift and improved energy efficiency due to less frequent adaptation.
-In contrast, a lower threshold increases sensitivity to domain shift, prompting more frequent model adaptation for better performance at the cost of higher energy consumption.
+The threshold ($EMA_{thr}$) is a user-defined parameter that trades off adaptation frequency against energy efficiency: a higher threshold tolerates more drift before triggering adaptation (saving energy), while a lower threshold adapts more readily for better accuracy at the cost of higher energy consumption.
 We provide more discussion of the detection sensitivity in Section~\ref{sec: ablation_detection}.